 Outdoor and indoor parking is available for a fee at Oslo Airport (with outdoor parking the cheaper option).

 A range of airlines offer flights to Oslo Airport.
 Passengers can choose from Air Berlin, Air France, Air Norway, British Airways, Continental Airlines, KLM, Lufthansa, Norwegian, Swiss Air and Thai Airways, among others.

 Free wifi is provided in four-hour sessions.

-Oslo Airport has a number of airline lounges.
-Business facilities are also available at the service desk.
-The Park Inn Oslo Airport provides meeting and conference facilities.
+Oslo Airport has a number of airline lounges, providing meeting and conference facilities.

 Oslo Airport Taxis: the taxi fares above are intended as a guideline only.